 You can use the

 exiqgrep utility to retrieve specific emails in the mail queue.
-It has got various useful options:
+It has got various useful options.
+The following commands all match specific characteristics:

 -c– Display a match count